 CPM advertising, or cost per mille, is a form of advertising that charges an advertiser a certain price per thousand impressions of their ad.
 It has quickly become the most common method for charging for mobile ads.
 Mobile publishers love this form of advertising because of its focus on impressions instead of clicks.
 This benefits the publishers in a big way.
-But how can you use CPM advertising to benefit your business and how do you know which platforms use CPM marketing?
-This article will answer these questions and more.
+But how can you use CPM ads to benefit your business and how do you know which platforms use CPM marketing?
+In this article, we will discuss online advertising CPM.

 What is CPM Advertising?

 First, let’s discuss what CPM advertising is in more depth.
 As mentioned, it is an online advertising model that charges for every 1,000 impressions an ad receives.
 Essentially, if a publisher charges $1 CPM, the advertiser will pay the publisher one dollar for every 1,000 impressions the ad has.
 Although the official title of CPM is cost per mille, it can also be referred to as cost per thousand.